-Splash can execute custom rendering scripts written in Lua programming language.
-This allows to use Splash as a browser automation tool similar to PhantomJS.
+Splash can execute custom rendering scripts written in the Lua programming language.
+This allows us to use Splash as a browser automation tool similar to PhantomJS.

-To execute a script and get the result back send it to execute endpoint in a lua_source argument.
+To execute a script and get the result back send it to the execute endpoint in a lua_source argument.

-Note: Most likely you'll be able to follow Splash scripting examples even without knowing Lua.
-Nevertheless, the language worths learning - with Lua you can, for example, write Redis, Nginx, Apache, World of Warcraft scripts, create mobile apps using Moai or Corona SDK or use state of the arts Deep Learning framework Torch7.
-It is easy to get started and there are good online resources available like Learn Lua in 15 minutes tutorial and Programming in Lua book.
+Note: Most likely you'll be able to follow Splash scripting examples even without knowing Lua; nevertheless, the language is worth learning.
+With Lua you can, for example, write Redis, Nginx, Apache, World of Warcraft scripts, create mobile apps using Moai or Corona SDK or use the state of the art Deep Learning framework Torch7.
+It is easy to get started and there are good online resources available like the tutorial Learn Lua in 15 minutes and the book Programming in Lua.